mjasny/distexprunner/README.md

 ### Experiment Factory

-A factory pattern can be used to do parameterized grid executions and experiment classes need to be registered in the `global()` scope.
+A factory pattern can be used to do parameterized grid executions.
+The factory is called for the kartesian product (`itertools.product`) of all parameters (e.g. `a` and `b`).

 ```python
 def exp3_factory(a, b):